 As hunters, we often find ourselves in discussions with camp members, hunting buddies, and friends from other states wondering if the rut is “ON” or “OFF”.
 What we’re typically talking about here is the activity, not the actual breeding phase.
 The key difference is the breeding doesn’t change much year to year, but the deer activity and movement we see can and most certainly does.

 Deer movement during the rut can change dramatically from season to season, which is why some years the rut seems hot and heavy with a frenzy of activity, and other years it seems slow and drawn out.
 The main factors that can dictate movement include weather conditions, buck-to-doe ratio, moon phase or position, hunting pressure, acorn production, and crop harvest to name a few.
 The ever-changing conditions are largely to blame for the “different” types of rut we experience as hunters.

 My final advice is to hunt hard and smart during the first two weeks of November while keying in on any days just before and after major cold fronts.

 State-by-State Rut Predictions Based on Hunter Data

 Once again, Legendary Whitetails has teamed up with the Quiver Hunting App to provide a groundbreaking analysis as to when you should really be hunting the rut in your area.
-Using data from 2016 that was logged in the App by hunters across the country, we can accurately display the peak activity levels for each region and state.
+Using data from 2017 that was logged in the App by hunters across the country, we can accurately display the peak activity levels for each state.

 If you believe the rut occurs at the same time every year (like the QDMA data shows), this should be gold!
 If not, it’ll still be interesting to track the differences year over year.
 It’s no surprise that November is “THE MONTH” around the country, but the weekly differences are intriguing.
 Check out the results here or by clicking the image below and download the Quiver Hunting App for free so you can hunt smarter and help contribute to the aggregate data pool for years to come.